Vusiss01/BiziData/supabase/README.md

 If you prefer to apply the setup in stages, you can use these individual files:

 - `schema.sql` - Creates the database tables
+- `rls-policies.sql` - Applies Row Level Security policies
 - `storage-policies.sql` - Sets up storage buckets and policies
-- `rls-policies.sql` - Applies Row Level Security policies
+- `functions.sql` - Creates database functions for profile management

 ## Storage Buckets Setup